 - READ MORE: How to save money for your next travel

-Over two thirds (67%) of those surveyed stated they feel more tired when they are away from home.
-To aid sleep, nearly a half either try listening to music (47%) or watching TV (45%) to try and fall asleep.
+Over two-thirds (67%) of those surveyed stated they feel more tired when they are away from home.
+To aid sleep, nearly half either try listening to music (47%) or watching TV (45%) to try and fall asleep.
 To help travellers combat a restless night away from home, IHG has piloted the use of portable and versatile JOURNI™ Mobile Task Light.
-Developed by Healthe by Lighting Science, a global leader in innovative LED lighting solutions, the portable, the LED task light is designed to help regulate sleep when traveling.
+Developed by Healthe by Lighting Science, a global leader in innovative LED lighting solutions, the portable LED task light is designed to help regulate sleep when traveling.